-At first, it may be sufficient to hold things at an arm’s length to see clearly but eventually, you will probably seek a better solution, specifically reading glasses or multifocal glasses, or contact lenses.
-If you are really bothered by wearing glasses or contacts and your eyes are otherwise healthy, surgery to replace the lens could be a possibility.
+Initially, it might suffice to hold things at an arm’s length to see clearly however eventually, you will most likely seek a much better option, particularly reading glasses or multifocal glasses, or contact lenses.
+If you are actually bothered by wearing glasses or contacts and your eyes are otherwise healthy, surgical treatment to replace the lens could be a possibility.

 Color Vision Loss

-Shrinkage of the Pupil
+Shrinking of the Pupil

 Minimized Peripheral Vision

-This can cause visual symptoms such as spots, floaters and flashes of light in the field of vision.
-While vitreous detachment is usually not a cause for concern, floaters and flashes of light can also be a sign of the beginning of a retinal detachment– a very serious condition that can result in blindness if not treated immediately.
-If you experience any of these symptoms, contact your eye doctor immediately.
+This can cause visual symptoms such as spots, floaters, and flashes of light in the field of vision.
+While vitreous detachment is normally not a cause for issue, floaters and flashes of light can also be a sign of the start of a retinal detachment– a very severe condition that can result in loss of sight if not treated immediately.
+If you experience any of these signs, contact your eye doctor immediately.

 Eye Diseases Associated with Age

-Age Related Macular Degeneration (AMD)
+Age-Related Macular Degeneration (AMD)

-AMD happens when the macula in the eye progressively breaks down causing vision loss, specifically in the center field of vision.
-While there is no known cure yet for AMD, early detection and treatment may slow the progression of the disease and stabilize it enough to prevent vision loss.
+AMD happens when the macula in the eye progressively breaks down triggering vision loss, particularly in the center field of view.
+While there is no recognized remedy yet for AMD, early detection and treatment may slow the development of the illness and stabilize it enough to avoid vision loss.